Quicklaunch

-Quicklaunch is a currently inactive company attempting to use a type of space gun to launch payloads into low Earth orbit.
+Quicklaunch is an inactive US company attempting to use a type of space gun to launch payloads into low Earth orbit.
 It is a university spin-off of the SHARP project which ended 2005.

 Quicklauncher

 The Quicklaunch proposed firing apparatus was a light-gas gun using hydrogen as the working gas and natural gas as the explosive heat source.
 Heating and pre-pressurizing the hydrogen working gas takes 10 minutes before the shot and most of the hydrogen is recovered by a muzzle muffler at the end of the launch tube to be reused for subsequent launches.

 The 1100 m gun would be, for the most part, submerged in the ocean.
 Its horizontal and vertical direction (azimuth and elevation) could be adjusted based on customer launch requirements.